Skip To Content

 Search for a private education loan using FASTChoice.

-Upon registering for classes, housing and meal plans at CCU, your incur a financial obligation for the cost of these services and all related charges.
+Upon registering for classes at CCU, you incur a financial obligation for the cost of these services and all related charges.
 Charges are added to your student account.
 Student-account information (including charges, financial aid and payments) is available to you through CCU's web-based Student Account Center (SAC).
 The SAC provides real-time updates of all account activity.

-Bills for Spring 2019 will be posted to the Student Account Center beginning in December.
-Payment arrangements for Spring 2019 must be completed by January 8, 2019.
+Bills for Fall 2019 will be posted to the Student Account Center beginning in July.
+Payment arrangements for Fall 2019 must be completed by August 5, 2019.

 If your account is delinquent after 90 days, it will be placed with a collection agency.
 You will be responsible for paying all fees and expenses incurred by CCU in the collection of your account balance.